 Make sure that domains that don’t send email can’t be used for spoofing.

-Read this guidance from Common Technology Services (CTS) if you manage government IT.
+Read this guidance if you manage government IT.

 Whether your domain is managed in-house or by a commercial provider, follow this guidance to configure domains that don’t send email to protect them from spoofing attacks.
 Unprotected domains can be used for email spoofing and phishing, enabling fraud and damaging trust in your organisation.